W-2 Guide

 Know which department to contact if your paycheck is incorrect.

 If your name or Social Security number is incorrect on your W-2, ask Payroll Services for a Form W-2c — Corrected Wage and Tax Statement.
 You may be required to present your Social Security card to Payroll Services for verification purposes.
 File for a new card if your name and SSN are correct, but are not the same as those shown on your Social Security card.
-An adjustment would be made to reflect your payment if you were overpaid and repaid the money this year and Payroll Services received the payment before Dec.
+An adjustment would be made to reflect your payment if you were overpaid and repaid the money this year, and Payroll Services received the payment before Dec.
 31. Contact HR if you have more questions.

 Non-resident alien or retiree

 A 1042S form is a year-end tax document given to a non-resident alien who received wages protected by a tax treaty and received a Non-Qualified Scholarship.
-The 1042S will have an income code, which describes the income type.
+The 1042S will have an income code that describes the income type.
 In some instances, you may receive multiple 1042S forms or a W-2 in addition to a 1042S.
 The form is typically mailed in February to the address that appears on your paycheck or advice slip.
 The 1042S will be postmarked no later than March 15.
 Contact HR if you have questions about your 1042S.

 Retirees who have received benefits in a tax year will receive a 1099R form from the financial institution that provides their benefits.
 The financial institution will report the retiree’s income, not ASU.
 These forms should be issued by Jan.
 31 each year.